Trichomoniasis

 Introduction

 Trichomoniasis ("trich") is a sexually transmitted (STI).
-It is caused by single-celled parasites that particularly infect the mucous membranes lining the urethra (urine tube) and vagina.
+It is caused by single-celled parasites that particularly infect the soft tissue lining the urethra (urine tube) and vagina.

 The often goes unnoticed.
-Men only rarely have symptoms.
-Typical symptoms in women are pain when peeing, and an unusual vaginal discharge.
-The internal sex organs may also become infected if trichomoniasis is left untreated.
+Especially men only rarely have symptoms.
+The typical symptoms in women are pain when peeing and an unusual vaginal discharge.
+If trichomoniasis is left untreated, the internal sex organs may also become infected.
 That can lead to infertility in women.

 Symptoms

 Trichomoniasis symptoms typically include a burning sensation and pain when peeing.
-In women, the vagina may be red and itch, and sex can be painful.
-There might also be a frothy, yellowish brown discharge that smells foul and unpleasant.
+In women, the vagina may be red and itchy, and sex can be painful.
+There might also be a frothy, yellowish-brown discharge that smells foul and unpleasant.

-Trichomoniasis doesn't cause any symptoms in a lot of people.
+In a lot of people, trichomoniasis doesn't cause any symptoms.
 In fact, symptoms are more of an exception in men.
 But even if people don’t have symptoms, they can still pass on the disease during sex.

-The is caused by single-celled parasites that particularly infect the mucous membranes lining the urethra (urine tube) and vagina.
+The is caused by trichomonads.
+These are single-celled parasites that particularly infect the soft tissue lining the urethra (urine tube) and vagina.
 The medical term for this parasite is “Trichomonas vaginalis.”
 But the parasites can also cause inflammations of the cervix, the bladder and (more rarely) the rectum.

 Trichomonas parasites don't survive very long outside the human body.
 So people usually only become infected through direct contact with mucous membranes during sex.
 People who regularly have sex with different sexual partners and don't use a condom have a higher risk of getting trichomoniasis and other sexually transmitted infections.